panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 Some strategies to find good problems to solve:

-* Think about a problem that you're experiencing yourself.
+* Think about a problem you are experiencing.
 Can you create a solution for it?
 * Explore open source projects that are widely used, but are mediocre.
 It's ok to implement your own better solution.
+* Search for ideas in GitHub issues of popular repositories, Stackoverflow questions, or even Twitter.

 ### Key takeaway

-> A successfull open source project solves a *problem*
+> A successful open source project solves a known *problem*

 ## 3. Put an accent on quality

-Most developers work for closed-source projects.
+Most developers work in closed-source projects.
 Except for your teammates, most likely a few developers are going to read your code.

-But the situation is different
+But the situation is different when your code is opened for everyone.

-Even if your project solves a wide problem, has great documentation, still, you have to earn trust.

-The truth is that there is a lot of open source code that is not the best quality.
-Nobody wants to depend on code that is unstable and full of bugs.
+The truth is a lot of open source code is not the best quality.
+Nobody wants to depend on code that is difficult to understand, unstable and full of bugs.

 In this regards a good way to increase trust and demonstrate the quality of your open source project is testing it.
 You might need to have at least 80% of code coverage.

 You can even go further and put some badges on README.md to demonstrate that your project is fully tested.

+The readability of the source is also an important aspect.
+If you want at later stages to attract more contributors, the code must be readable and well structured.

-Additionally, your project will only from implementing even more non-functional requirements:
+Additionally, your open source tool will only benefit from implementing non-functional requirements:

+* Have an intuitive, configurable and extensible API
 * Support a wide range of environments (cross-platform, cross-browser, etc)
 * Provide the possibility to cherry-pick functionality
 * Have few but ideally no dependencies